DamnedAngel/MSX-Templates-for-VisualStudio/doc/manual.md

 In the current version of the templates, the build script has been unified in a single python file, supporting Windows, Linux and MacOS.
 Originally, however, there was a BAT script for Windows and a port for bash (Linux and MacOS) by [Pedro de Medeiros](https://github.com/pvmm).

-Moreover, Pedro was also a valuable critic, supporter, beta tester and technical orientator.
+Moreover, Pedro has been also a valuable critic, supporter, beta tester and technical orientator.
 In other words, a real friend!

 Pedro, you have my eternal gratitude for your interest, ideas, patience and willful caring for the templates and build script.